Skip to main content

 StateButtonFunction

-RecordingTrigger ButtonTrigger the current partition
+RecordingTrigger ButtonTrigger the current Take / partition

-TriggeredAbort Recording ButtonStop recording post trigger frames
+TriggeredAbort Recording ButtonStop recording post-trigger frames

 info